CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 <img src="images/developerGuide/activity.png">

 The above activity diagram shows the generic flow of activities in Linenux.
 The top half of the diagram shows the process of the program initialization.
 Linenux will show alert and exit if there are problems with the Config file as the **Config** class has the crucial responsibility of getting the Schedule filepath.
 On the other hand, not being able to create or read the Schedule file will not exit the program as it only affects the saving functionality and does not compromise the other functionalities in Linenux.
+The bottom half of the diagram shows the user interaction with the program and how Linenux deals with the user input.

 ## Logging